• Skip to primary navigation

 Substitution, Cook, & Storage Tips:

-• You can try this recipe with pine nuts, macadamia nuts, or Brazil Nuts.
+• You can try this recipe with pine nuts if you do not like cashews.

 • Nutritional yeast is used in this recipe and helps gives this vegan cheese its cheesy flavor.
 DO NOT omit this ingredient.